What is a basketball agent and what is their job?

 Practicing Attorney or Sports Lawyer

-YOU! – You are the 5th type of agent.
+You are the 5th type of agent.
 You can represent yourself and get your own opportunities overseas networking with coaches and teams.
-We’ll go more into detail about this.
+We’ll go more into detail about this later in the article.

 What will a basketball agent do for me?